 - Athletes who have limited space to work out in may want to consider a folding rack package instead.
 This set comes with a rack, which can take up quite a bit of room.

-Plug in and play, we love how this barbell set has everything you need to get started with training.
+Plug in and play — we love how this set has everything you need to get started with training.
 Not only that, but it has enough weight to keep most beginners progressing for a while.
 You will likely need to purchase more weight, but that won’t be for at least a year or two.

 In terms of hard wearing equipment that will serve you to the very end, the dumbbell is about as tried and true as it gets.
 Add to this the fact that you can train so many varieties of movements, patterns and qualities, and you’ve got yourself an incredibly valuable piece of equipment.
-As for which specific model to get, we think you can’t go wrong with these hex dumbbells from Rogue.
+As for which specific model to get, we think you can’t go wrong with these hex dumbbells from REP Fitness.